What is HTLV-1?

 HTLV-1 is a human delta retrovirus assigned to the genus Deltaretrovirus, species Primate T-lymphotropic virus 1 .
 It was first described in 1980.Soon thereafter Japanese researchers identified endemic virus, especially in southwestern Japan.[8,9]

-HTLV-1 infects T and B lymphocytes, monocytes, endothelial cells, and fibroblasts, using a common molecular, ubiquitous cell surface molecule, the glucose transporter 1, as its receptor.
+HTLV-1 infects T and B lymphocytes, monocytes, endothelial cells, and fibroblasts.
+The virus uses a ubiquitous cell surface molecule, the glucose transporter 1, as its receptor.

 HTLV-1 is established mostly in resource-limited regions of the world, infecting an estimated 10-20 million people.
 Australia hosts the distinct HTLV-1c strain although little is known about its distribution.[1,17] It is predicted that HTLV-1c arrived and then divided into at least 2 further distinct groups (clades) around 3,000-9,000 years ago.[17,18]

-In Australia, HTLV-1 infection occurs in the middle of the country (‘central Australia’ mostly reported in the Northern Territory but also Western Australia and South Australia) and antibodies in sera collected in 1956 from Aboriginal Australians in Cape York, Queensland.
+In Australia, HTLV-1 infection occurs in the middle of the country (‘central Australia’).
+This is mostly described from the Northern Territory but also Western Australia and South Australia.
+Antibodies were detected in sera collected in 1956 from Aboriginal Australians in Cape York, Queensland.
 In some communities, greater than 40% of Aboriginal Australian adults are HTLV-1 infected.

 What does HTLV-1 do?

 Infection is generally without symptoms.
-In 3-5% of those infected develop a highly malignant T-cell neoplasm known as adult T-cell leukaemia/lymphoma (ATLL).
+Between 3-5% of those infected develop a highly malignant T-cell neoplasm known as adult T-cell leukaemia/lymphoma (ATLL).
 This can take decades to develop.
-There is an estimated 23.6 ATLL cases /100,000 population among Australian adult HTLV-1 carriers.
+There are an estimated 23.6 ATLL cases /100,000 population among Australian adult HTLV-1 carriers.

 Infection can also result in HTLV-1-associated-myeIopathy/tropical-spastic-paraparesis (HAM/TSP) and other inflammatory diseases involving the lungs, central nervous system and eyes.[1,10]